 Samsung announced its latest application processor Exynos 7 Series 9610, today, March 22.
 It is built on the brand’s own 10nm FinFET process and can heighten the multimedia experience in high-end mobiles.

 The Samsung Exynos 9610 comes off with premium specs like deep learning-based video processing and enhanced slow-motion video recording at 480fps.
 The slow-motion recording will now be 1.6 times better than before, using ISP (Image Signal Processor).
-Samsung claims that the speed would be more than double of what MIPI (mobile industry processor interface) provides.
+Samsung claims that the speed would be more than double what MIPI (mobile industry processor interface) provides.
 The processor as well uses a premium multi-format codec or MFC for enabling encoding and decoding up to 4K 120fps.

-Samsung eyes for a mass production of Exynos 7 Series 9610 by the second half of 2018.
+Samsung eyes for mass production of Exynos 7 Series 9610 by the second half of 2018.
 Stay with us to get the next update on the brand’s innovations and new products.